mslw/nencki-thesis-latex/README.md

 # LaTeX style for Nencki Institute thesis

-An official title page for a thesis written at the Nencki Institute is provided only in the doc format.
+The official title page for a thesis written at the Nencki Institute is available only in the doc format.
-This is my attempt to produce an almost identical layout in It can be edited further, but hopefully this is good as-is and will save your time.
+This is my attempt to produce an almost identical layout in LaTeX.
+It can be edited further, but hopefully this is good as-is and will save your time.
 Currently, the style defines only the title page.
 The repository contains the file which I have been using to typeset my own thesis.